High School Travel Programs | Know Your Options

 Join The LiveStudyLearn VIP Waitlist: Study Abroad Waitlist

-Known as The Study Abroad Specialist, Kimber Grayson is a serial-study abroader turned International Education coach and expert.
-Since 2014, she has helped 100+ students navigate their semester away journey from the coastal areas of Spain to China and every place in between.
-In 2018, she launched The LiveStudyLearn™ Abroad Association, a one-of-a-kind online membership platform for study abroad students worldwide.
+Known as The Study Abroad Specialist, I am a serial-study abroader turned International Education coach and expert.
+Since 2014, I have been helping students navigate their semester away journey from the coastal areas of Spain to China and every place in between through (mostly free) online content and low-cost advising.

-She holds two Master's degrees from two well-respected London-based universities and has experience working in the US, UK & and Italy.
+I hold two Master's degrees from two well-respected London-based universities and have experience working in the US, UK & and Italy.

-In her spare time (what's that again?), she enjoys leisure travel city breaks, any snow-based activity, skeet shooting, and attempting to learn new languages.
+In my spare time (what's that again?), I enjoy leisure travel city breaks, any snow-based activity, skeet shooting (not that greatly though!), and attempting to learn new languages.

 kimber

-Known as The Study Abroad Specialist, Kimber Grayson is a serial-study abroader turned International Education coach and expert.
-Since 2014, she has helped 100+ students navigate their semester away journey from the coastal areas of Spain to China and every place in between.
-In 2018, she launched The LiveStudyLearn™ Abroad Association, a one-of-a-kind online membership platform for study abroad students worldwide.
-She holds two Master's degrees from two well-respected London-based universities and has experience working in the US, UK & and Italy.
-In her spare time (what's that again?), she enjoys leisure travel city breaks, any snow-based activity, skeet shooting, and attempting to learn new languages.
+Known as The Study Abroad Specialist, I am a serial-study abroader turned International Education coach and expert.
+Since 2014, I have been helping students navigate their semester away journey from the coastal areas of Spain to China and every place in between through (mostly free) online content and low-cost advising.
+I hold two Master's degrees from two well-respected London-based universities and have experience working in the US, UK & and Italy.
+In my spare time (what's that again?), I enjoy leisure travel city breaks, any snow-based activity, skeet shooting (not that greatly though!), and attempting to learn new languages.